tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_access_json_values.md

 path1: /likeadeveloper.html
 ---

-You'll notice that in the main content display of the weatherdata code, the REST response information didn't appear.
-It only appeared in the JavaScript Console.
+In the tutorial for [logging the `weatherdata` response to the JS Console](/learnapidoc/assets/files/weatherdata-plain.html) (from the previous tutorial, [Use the JSON from the response payload](docapis_json_console.html)), the REST response information didn't appear on the page.
+It only appeared in the JS Console.
 You need to use dot notation to access the JSON values you want.

 {: .note}
 This section will use a little bit of JavaScript.
 You probably wouldn't use this code very much for documentation, but it's important to know anyway.